 Niccole Bruno, DVM

-He has applied his knowledge to management roles at various not-for-profit, community-based, healthcare, and educational institutions.
+Dr. Vereen has applied his knowledge to management roles at various not-for-profit, community-based, healthcare, and educational institutions.
 His titles have ranged from educator, trainer, facilitator, counselor, consultant, adjunct professor, grant writer to program director.
 The arenas of his experiences include Education, Mental Health, Reproductive Health, Social Services, Workforce Development, and Youth Development.
-Specifically, Dr. Vereen has successfully written, been awarded, administered, and provided technical assistance for grants from institutions such as the NY State Education Department (NYSED), Centers for Disease Control and Prevention (CDC), Department of Labor (DOL), Department of Transportation (DOT) and National Institutes of Health (NIH), Texas Workforce Commission (TWC), among others.
-Currently, Tyron serves as Project Manager, Institutional Initiatives for Houston Community College and owns TCV Consulting Services, LLC.
+Specifically, Tyron has successfully written, been awarded, administered, and provided technical assistance for grants from institutions such as the NY State Education Department (NYSED), Centers for Disease Control and Prevention (CDC), Department of Labor (DOL), Department of Transportation (DOT) and National Institutes of Health (NIH), Texas Workforce Commission (TWC), among others.
+Currently, Ty serves as Sr. Project Manager- Operational Excellence for Harris County Public Health and owns TCV Consulting Services, LLC.

-Ty is a proud member of Alpha Phi Alpha Fraternity, Incorporated.
-Finally, he mentors youth at Harris County Juvenile Detention Centers and provides pro bono services to Youth SOULutions, Inc. As a multi-discipline professional, Dr. Vereen strives to find synergies and opportunities to advance the causes of holistic human development through “Servant and Steward Leadership.”
+Tyron is a proud member of Alpha Phi Alpha Fraternity, Incorporated.
+Finally, he mentors youth at Harris County Juvenile Detention Centers and provides pro bono services to Youth SOULutions, Inc. As a multi-discipline professional, Dr. Vereen strives to find synergies and opportunities to advance the causes of holistic human development through “Servant and Steward Leadership.””